 The name Dilnoz is popular among Uzbek families, as well as other Central Asian and Middle Eastern cultures.
 It is a simple yet meaningful name that carries a message of kindness and love, making it a popular choice for parents seeking a name with a positive message and a cultural significance.

-Sakina is a female name of Uzbek origin.
-It is derived from the Arabic word "Sakinah," which means "tranquility," "serenity," or "peace."
-As such, Sakina is often interpreted to mean "calm" or "peaceful" in Uzbek culture.
+Roziya is a female given name of Uzbek origin.
+It is derived from the Arabic word "roz" which means "approval" or "acceptance".
+Roziya is a popular name in Uzbekistan and other Central Asian countries.